 - Public recognition via SWEEP’s website and promotional materials.

-The 2022 SWEEP Allies are: American Chemistry Council, American Council for an Energy-Efficient Economy (ACEEE), Bernhard, Cascade Energy, ChargePoint, Daikin, DNV, E4TheFuture, Dominion Energy, Energy Solutions, Evergreen Consulting Group, EZ Green Home, The Franklin Energy Group, General Motors, Google Nest, Group 14 Engineering, Guidehouse, ICAST (International Center for Appropriate and Sustainable Technology), Johns Manville, Michaels Energy, NAIMA (North American Insulation Manufacturers Association), Noresco, Opinion Dynamics, Oracle Utilities, Owens Corning, Power TakeOff, Proctor Engineering Group, Recurve, Resource Innovations, Shell Recharge Solutions, Tesla, Trane Technologies, Uplight, and Western Mechanical Solutions.
+The 2022 SWEEP Allies are: American Chemistry Council, American Council for an Energy-Efficient Economy (ACEEE), Bernhard, Cascade Energy, ChargePoint, CLEAResult, Daikin, DNV, E4TheFuture, Energy Solutions, Evergreen Consulting Group, EZ Green Home, The Franklin Energy Group, General Motors, Google Nest, Group 14 Engineering, Guidehouse, ICAST (International Center for Appropriate and Sustainable Technology), Johns Manville, Michaels Energy, NAIMA (North American Insulation Manufacturers Association), Noresco, Opinion Dynamics, Oracle Utilities, Owens Corning, Pearl Certification, Power TakeOff, Proctor Engineering Group, Recurve, Resource Innovations, Shell Recharge Solutions, Tesla, Trane Technologies, Uplight, and Western Mechanical Solutions.